 Depression is the most common mood disorder, but experiencing it for yourself can make you feel intensely isolated and alone.
-At Avesta Ketamine and Wellness in McLean, Virginia, and Bethesda, Maryland, the providers use ketamine, formerly just a sedative for medical procedures, to help you manage your depression and resulting suicidal thoughts.
+At Avesta Ketamine and Wellness in McLean, Virginia, Bethesda, Maryland, and Washington DC, our providers use ketamine, formerly just a sedative for medical procedures, to help you manage your depression and resulting suicidal thoughts.
 To learn more about how ketamine can quickly treat symptoms of depression, schedule a consultation by phone or online at either location today.

 Depression is a common mood disorder that people tend to associate with ongoing sadness and hopelessness.
 This is a very simplified view of the disorder, which can cause much more than a few negative thoughts and feelings.
 It can also cause:

 The effects of depression on your life and your perception of it can be widespread and very serious without a way to effectively manage your symptoms.
 While psychological counseling combined with antidepressant medications is the typical approach to treat the condition, around 30% of patients on this track still cannot find relief.

 Ketamine IV infusions are a relatively new yet very effective way to treat depressive symptoms.
 Even if your depression resists the more standard approach to treatment, ketamine infusions are likely to give you some relief.
 Plus, its effects are much more rapid than other medications, which can take weeks or months to take effect.

 Ketamine works against depression by affecting the chemistry within your brain.
 It increases a neurotransmitter called glutamate, which helps regulate your thoughts and emotions.
 Glutamate also helps your brain create and strengthen neural connections, leading to better thought processing and more positive thoughts and feelings.